Patience, they say, is a virtue. And for investors, the Roth IRA may be the best proof – provided you follow the rules.

 In most cases, you can’t contribute more than you’ve earned in a given year.
 But there’s an important exception for non-working spouses.

 A spousal IRA allows them to have an account much like their working spouse.
 As long as you’re married and file a joint tax return, your spouse is eligible to participate.
-As a couple, that extra $5,500 – or $6,500, if your spouse qualifies for the catch-up provision – can significantly increase your tax benefit over time.
+Depending on the year you open the account, as a couple, that extra $5,500 or $6,000—$6,500 or $7,000, if your spouse qualifies for the catch-up provision—can significantly increase your tax benefit over time.

 3. Contributing Too Much